“I am so tired of being good. And now all I want is to be free.” – Kristin Bell

 What I’ve learned is our comfort zone is everything.
 Many mixed individuals with multiracial and multicultural families have such vast experience that they can flow between different ethnic groups.
 This is just how it is.
 I’m really interested in this.
 I’m curious to hear how the multitude of experiences of multicultural lives manifests itself.

 One’s comfort zone is really dependent on upbringing and of course is not solely based upon one’s ethnicity.
 For example, my white husband grew up with a lot of black and brown friends, so he often feels at ease if he is the only white guy in settings with predominantly people of color.
-We joke around that my white mom is actually not Italian and German, but African.
+We joke around that my white mom is actually not of Italian and German Jewish decent, but African.
 After raising three ‘black’ kids and living in Africa for many years, we joke she’s the only white woman we know who thinks she’s African.
 Her African friends consider her one of them.
 It’s hysterical.

 Radiant Mix is here to celebrate and explore the darkness and the light of the biracial and multiracial individual and family.
 It’s all about celebrating the beauty of diversity in all forms.
 This is a bold move for me, so I’m taking a leap.